View this document as: a single page | multiple pages.

 Trust Agreement Management

-For example, an RP can enter a trust agreement with a federation authority and decide that any IdP approved by that federation authority is suitable for its purposes.
-This trust can hold true whether or not the IdP was covered by the trust agreement at the time the RP joined.
-Federation authorities are used in multilateral trust agreements as discussed in Sec.
-3.4.2.
+For example, an RP that joins a trust agreement managed by a federation authority can decide that any IdP approved by that federation authority is suitable for its purposes.
+Alternatively, the RP can select a subset of the IdPs approved by the federation authority based on the RP’s specific application needs.
+If a particular IdP was not part of the managed trust agreement when the RP joined, the RP can benefit from the federation authority’s ongoing management by trusting the newly added IdP.
+Federation authorities are used in multilateral trust agreements, as discussed in Sec.
+3.5.2.

 Authorized Party